JanSeemann92/AISA_GeosoftwareII/README.md

 ### Area of Interest (AOI)

-- One out of two options can be chosen: Draw a rectangle on a given leaflet map or manually enter coordinates.
+The AOI can either be entered by drawing a rectangle on a given leaflet map or by manually entering coordinates.
+With the second options some specifications must be followed:
 - Manually entered coordinates must be given in EPSG4326.
+- Manually entering coordinates does not work for areas crossing 180° E/W. In this case please draw a bounding box on leaflet.

 ### Training Data